 The initial divorce petition and complaint by the plaintiff is required to be personally served on the defendant.
-This is usually performed by a person known as “process server.”
+This is usually performed by a person known as a process server.
 However, there are process servers out there who claim and swear under oath that they have personally served papers on a party when that wasn’t actually the case.
 This happened to me.
 It’s known in the legal trade as “sewer service.”

 Once the papers are personally served on the defendant, the defendant is subject to an automatic stay on certain actions.
 What this means is that the defendant is not allowed to sell assets, change jobs or health insurance, or make other material changes to their financial circumstances without the permission of the court.

 The defendant will answer with a copy of their own statement of net worth and either agree to or reject the plaintiff’s proposal.
-If the two parties do not agree, then either the plaintiff or the defendant is likely to file a motion with the court to be awarded “pendente lite” maintenance from the other.
-This will be a presumptive amount of money immediately payable from one side to the other during the length of the proceedings.
+If the two parties don’t agree, then one of them is likely to file a motion with the court to be awarded “pendente lite” maintenance from the other.
+This is a presumptive amount of money immediately payable from one side to the other during the length of the proceedings.